 [The next photograph Calvin shows is him in with about ten other people kneeling in a group and holding rifles, which can be assumed is his unit.
 They are all wearing the standard camouflage of the army.]

 Calvin: I was appointed to Staff Sergeant.
-But in the end, it was just a phase that didn't last very long and I was discharged.
+But in the end, I realized it wasn't the life for me and I was discharged.
 Now, I'm not saying I hated being in the army, I had some great times there.
 I got to meet one of my best friends there.

 [The next photo shown is Calvin next to another officer.
 The second man is Hispanic and has jet black hair in a short style and bright hazel-almost orange-eyes.
 They have their arms around each other's shoulders and are smiling for the camera.]